 From the mouth of Amazon itself: “Any attempt to circumvent the established Amazon sales process or to divert Amazon users to another website or sales process is prohibited.
 Specifically, any advertisements, marketing messages (special offers) or “calls to action” that lead, prompt, or encourage Amazon users to leave the Amazon website are prohibited.
-This might include the use of emails, hyperlinks, URLs, or web addresses within any seller-generated confirmation email messages or any product/listing description fields.”
+This might include the use of emails, hyperlinks, URLs, or web addresses within any seller generated confirmation email messages or any product/listing description fields.”

 7. Miscalculating shipping

 It’s easy to see a great profit margin but forget how much shipping costs.
 Let’s say you find this furnace cement from one of your suppliers for $1.
-The gross proceeds are $3.16 so it seems like a pretty solid profit margin right?
+The gross proceeds are $3.16 so it seems like a pretty solid profit margin, right?
 That is until you click on the gross proceeds so you can see how much shipping costs.

 There is no profit margin left after buying and shipping this product.
-This goes for Merchant Fulfilled items as well; it always pays to double check shipping costs.
+This goes for Merchant Fulfilled items as well; it always pays to double-check shipping costs.

 Creating an FBA Shipping Plan

-Once you have product in your possession, the next step is to ship your products to Amazon.
+Once you have a product in your possession, the next step is to ship your products to Amazon.
 Here is each step of the process.

 Go to Manage FBA Inventory and select one of your listed products to start the shipment.
 Additional products can be added later.
 Go to action > send/replenish inventory